commons-app/commons-app-documentation/Tutorial-for-new-users.md

 ## New proposed tutorial

-(Released under Apache 2.0 license)
+(Tutorial and app released under Apache 2.0 license.
+Pictures in tutorial taken by Nicolas Raoul and released under GPL)

 **Page 1**